Tuesday, June 3, 2025

 2. Research Industry Rates: Look at freelance marketplaces like Upwork, Fiverr, and LinkedIn Services.
 Check what others in your niche, region, and skill level are charging.

-3. Calculate Your Minimum Acceptable Rate (MAR): Add your total monthly expenses (rent, food, bills, internet, software, etc.) and divide by the number of hours you want to work.
+3. Calculate Your Minimum Acceptable Rate (MAR): Add your total monthly expenses and divide by the number of hours you want to work.
 This gives you your absolute minimum hourly rate.

 5. Test, Monitor, and Adjust: Start with a balanced rate, and test how the market responds.
 If you’re overwhelmed with clients—raise your rate.
-If you’re getting no clients—review your pricing or pitch strategy.
+If you’re getting no clients—review your pitch or your pricing model.

 Common Pricing Mistakes to Avoid

 • Undercharging: Charging too little makes clients question your credibility and often attracts low-quality work.
-It also leads to burnout and a race to the bottom.
+It also leads to burnout.

-• Not Increasing Rates Over Time: As your skill, experience, and demand increase, your rates should rise too.
-Don’t stay stuck at entry-level pricing.
+• Not Increasing Rates Over Time: As you grow, your rates should grow with you.

 How to Communicate Your Rate Professionally

-• Lead with value: Instead of just saying “I charge $50/hour,” say “My rate includes research, SEO optimization, two rounds of edits, and delivery within 72 hours.”
+• Lead with value: Instead of just saying “I charge $50/hour,” say “That includes SEO research, editing, and delivery within 72 hours.”

 When and How to Raise Your Rates